Kropik123/unofficial-aoe4-tech-tree/README.md

 # Unofficial AoE4 Tech Tree

-This repository hosts a **Tech Tree Viewer** for *Age of Empires 4*, designed as a Twitch Extension to help viewers explore the different's civilizations  buildings, units and technologies visually.
+This repository hosts a **Tech Tree Viewer** for *Age of Empires 4*.
+Developed as twitch extension in mind to help viewers explore the different's civilizations  buildings, units and technologies visually.

 ---